martinquattro/SmartAquariumGuardian/hardware/README.md

 3. **Access Design Files:**
    * **Schematic:** Open the Schematic Editor (`.kicad_sch`) to view the logical connections.
    * **PCB Layout:** Open the PCB Editor (`.kicad_pcb`) to view the physical routing and placement.

-*Note: You do not need to install any external global libraries.
-All symbols and footprints